havlasme/docker-ansible-molecule-podman/README.md

 How to Build
 ------------

-To build the image locally simply run:
+To build the image locally, simply run:

 ```shell
 make build